-- Books - as mentioned, this was a disaster.
+This was a disaster.
 I just couldn’t find any book that really captivated me this year and only managed to read a few fiction ones.
 Instead I also started reading tonnes of book summaries.
 I hope to fix this and read at least 12 books in 2022 by being more intentional about picking books I want to read.

 - Bolognese sauce

 - Butter garlic prawns

 If you love sci-fi, I fell in love with the Expanse TV show and started reading the books.
 The first one in the series is Leviathan wakes.
 You can think of it as game of thrones with some conspiracy and bigger world build-up in space.
 I am on book #4 right now which is pretty slow but its a good and easy read when you don’t need your brain to work too much and just relax.